mas-bandwidth/netcode/STANDARD.md

 Packets sent from server to client are encrypted using the server to client key in the connect token for that client.

-Post encryption, packets have the following format:
+Post encryption, packet types >= 1 have the following format:

     [prefix byte] (uint8) // non-zero prefix byte: ( (num_sequence_bytes<<4) | packet_type )
     [sequence number] (variable length 1-8 bytes)